jazzband/jsonmodels/docs/usage.rst

     >>> person = Person()
     >>> schema = person.to_json_schema()

 And thats it!
-You can serve then this schema through your api or use it for validation incomming data.
+You can serve then this schema through your API or use it for validation incoming data.